 Until 1990, when the restoration works started, Agia Irini was a jumble of dilapidated buildings.
-Today, it regarded as one of the most beautiful monasteries of the island, as it was restored with great care and in accordance with the original monastic architecture of its bygone era.
-Indeed, it has been awarded with a European for cultural heritage for conserving its architecture.
+Today, it is regarded as one of the most beautiful monasteries of the island, as it was restored with great care and in accordance with the original monastic architecture of its bygone era.
+Indeed, it has been awarded a European award for cultural heritage for conserving its architecture.

 - 961-1204: The Monastery of St. Irene is founded near Rethymnon.

 - 1362: A Venetian document testifies the existence of the monastery of Agia Irini near Rethymnon.

 - 1821: After the revolution of 1821, the monastery starts declining

 - 1844: The management of the monastery is taken by the Schools Commission, which takes care for all its needs.

 - 1866: The monastery is granted to the monastery of Halevi and suffers great damage from the Turks.

 - 1870: The monastery is managed by the local Christians.

 - 1871: The portable icon of St. Irene is painted by John Stathakis.